Moe Debbagh Greene, Ph.D.

 National and international refereed presentations

-Greene, M. D., Broda, M., Chen, C-C., Chang, C.-N., Wang, T. W., Joy, J., & Xia, Y. (2025, April-forthcoming).
+Greene, M. D., Broda, M., Chen, C.C., Chang, C.-N., Wang, T. W., Joy, J., & Xia, Y. (2025, April).
 Zero-shot learning and support vector machine methods for automated abstract screening in scoping reviews.
-Conference presentation at the 2025 American Educational Research Association (AERA) Annual Conference, Denver, CO.
+Conference presentation at the American Educational Research Association (AERA) Annual Conference, Denver, CO.

-Broda, M., Joy, J., Greene, M. D., Wang, T-W., Liu, X., Chen, C-C., & Xia, Y. (2025, April- forthcoming).
+Broda, M., Joy, J., Greene, M. D., Wang, T.-W., Liu, X., Chen, C.-C., & Xia, Y. (2025, April).
 A scoping review of machine learning applications in education research.
-Poster Conference presentation at the 2025 American Educational Research Association (AERA) Annual Conference, Denver, CO.
+Poster presentation at the American Educational Research Association (AERA) Annual Conference, Denver, CO.

-Jones, W., LeVault, R., Hanson, K., Liu, X., & Greene, M. D. (2025, April-forthcoming).
+Jones, W., LeVault, R., Hanson, K., Liu, X., & Greene, M. D. (2025, April).
 Teaching computer programming through digital music composition: Effects on college students’ dispositions toward computer science.
-Conference presentation at the 2025 American Educational Research Association (AERA) Annual Conference, Denver, CO.
+Conference presentation at the American Educational Research Association (AERA) Annual Conference, Denver, CO.

 Bio

-Dr. Moe Debbagh Greene obtained his Ph.D. in Education with a focus on Curriculum, Culture and Change/Instructional Technology at Virginia Commonwealth University.
-He also has a Master’s degree in Curriculum and Instruction with a concentration in Instructional Technology from Virginia Commonwealth University, a Ph.D. in Languages, Cultures and Communication and a Master’s degree in Humanities and Area Studies (EFL).
-Dr. Greene is a Fulbright recipient with a record of significant and productive leadership in instructional technology, English language program management, accreditation, assessment, and curriculum development.
+Dr. Moe Debbagh Greene earned his Ph.D. in Education with a focus on Curriculum, Culture and Change/Instructional Technology and his M.Ed. in Curriculum and Instruction with a concentration in Instructional Technology from Virginia Commonwealth University.
+He also completed advanced studies abroad, focusing on languages, cultures, and communication.
+Dr. Greene is a Fulbright recipient with a strong record of leadership in instructional technology, program management, accreditation, assessment, and curriculum development.
 He currently serves as the Director of VCU’s English Language Program.
-His research interest is in instructional technology.
-He examines the use and application of emerging technology such as makerspaces, virtual reality, and artificial intelligence (AI) in teacher education.
-The goal of his research is to investigate how technology can support personalized learning and data-driven instructional decision-making and to explore the most effective and equitable ways to integrate technological tools into educational practices in order to enhance student learning and teacher knowledge development.
+His research focuses on instructional technology, particularly the use and application of emerging technologies such as makerspaces, virtual reality, and artificial intelligence (AI) in teacher education.
+His work investigates how technology can support personalized learning and data-driven instructional decision-making, and how technological tools can be integrated in evidence-based and measurable ways to enhance student learning and teacher professional development.

 Curriculum Vitae